 Some products are designed in such a way that you can remove the panel readily.
 Then others come with non-detachable panels.

-This goes without saying, but the size of the bag you opt for defines how much you can carry with it.
-In some cases, the size of the bag is subjective.
+This goes without saying, but the size you opt for defines how much you can carry with it.
+In some cases, the backpack size is subjective.
 But generally, people opt for larger-sized bags since they can take more load at once.
 Then again, others want something portable – something small to carry around.

 Besides the size, check the bags for their compartments.
 The more compartments in the bag, the easier it is to arrange your belongings in it.